1. What is discipline like at Cheney?

-Usually, students can "take away" or choose to sit down in the canteen and enjoy a variety of hot and cold food.
-We have a payment system so students pay via fingerprint - the school is cashless.
+Students can "take away" or choose to sit down in the canteen and enjoy a variety of hot and cold food.
+We have a payment system so students pay with a card - the school is cashless.
 We ensure food is healthy and nutritional.
 If you listen to the Year 7 student voices on our Virtual Event and Transition pages you will hear that the food is very popular!

 As above, generally, students are very happy, but students can always bring in a pack lunch if they want.

 Yes, we have five houses, so around 320 students in each house.
 Find out more on our Cheney Houses page.

 Currently the school day is 8.30am -3pm.